Whem/TermiX/README.md

 # TermiX
 I see in the internet lot of Terminal application,but these programs very different and they have missing functions.
-So I decided, I make a new terminal what contains every important functions in huge area (serial,ssh,telnet).
+So I decided, I make a new terminal what contains every important functions in huge area (serial,ssh,telnet) in different platforms(Windows,MacOS,Linux)